Thingo2906/Forex_Converter/conceptual.md

 ## Answer the following questions below:

 # What are important differences between Python and JavaScript?
-*__We use JavaScript for client-side, and use Python for the service-side.__*
+*We use JavaScript for client-side, and use Python for the service-side.*

 # Given a dictionary like ``{"a": 1, "b": 2}``: , list two ways you can try to get a missing key (like "c") without your programming crashing.

-_Method1: We use get(x, default) function to return the default value for the key "c"._
+*Method1: We use get(x, default) function to return the default value for the key "c".*
     print({"a": 1, "b": 2}.get("c", 3)) //3"

-_Method2_: Adding the value for c, so the dictionary will get new key_value and add it at the end of itself.
+*Method2_: Adding the value for c, so the dictionary will get new key_value and add it at the end of itself*
      {"a": 1, "b" : 2}["c"]= 3;

-**What is a unit test?**
+# What is a unit test? #
  _Unit Testing is the process of checking small pieces of code_

 **What is an integration test?**